 Ahead, we’ll analyze Dekton countertops from every angle to help you determine whether or not Dekton is a decent choice for you and your home.
 Let’s get started!

-In the world of countertop materials, Dekton is what is known as an “ultra compact surface" made from a combo of the same materials used to make quartz, glass, and porcelain countertops.
+Dekton is known as an “ultra-compact surface” in the world of countertop materials.
+Dekton is made from a combo of the same raw materials used to make quartz, glass, and porcelain countertops.
 But it's different from all three.

 It’s a brand new type of countertop surface that is created with a unique fabrication process called Sinterized Particle Technology.
 The process involves mixing the raw materials under extreme pressure and heat.
 We’re talking compressors that squash at 5900 psi (pounds per square inch) and ovens that reach 2191ºF (1200ºC).